Euro Marine Logistics: Fleet

 EML operated a fleet of fifteen ships with capacity of 33,000 CEU on six shipping routes.
 It served 27 commercial ports in 17 different countries, operating in the Mediterranean Sea, North Sea and Baltic Sea.
 The company transported 950,000 CEU in 2015.

 Environment

 Short sea shipping is the most ecological and cheapest mode of transportation.
 EML used ultra-low-sulfur diesel, while being part of the Trident Alliance.

 Facts and accidents

-On 5 December 2012, EML suffered the worst accident up to date, when a vessel of its fleet, the MV Baltic Ace, sank in the North Sea after a collision with the Cyprus-registered container ship Corvus J, and 11 Crew members died.
+On 5 December 2012, EML suffered the worst accident up to date, when a vessel of its fleet, the Baltic Ace, sank in the North Sea after a collision with the Cyprus-registered container ship Corvus J, and 11 Crew members died.

-On 3 December 2015, EML operated mv City of Rotterdam collided with another roll-on/roll-off vessel - the Primula Seaways, reporting severe hull damages and requiring urgent repair work.
+On 3 December 2015, EML operated City of Rotterdam collided with another roll-on/roll-off vessel - the Primula Seaways, reporting severe hull damages and requiring urgent repair work.
 The vessel was departing Rotterdam when the accident happened.
 The harbour pilot and Captain on board were both investigated, and finally given a four month prison sentence.